avihu111/avihu111.github.io/_posts/2018-08-10-causal-calculus.md

 ---

 I recently read Judea's [book](https://www.goodreads.com/book/show/36204378-the-book-of-why ) on Causal Inference (you should to).
-I noticed an intriguing generalisation of a couple of the formulas.
+I noticed another interpretation of a couple of the formulas.

 ## Causal inference